 Norwegian painter and printmaker Edvard Munch was one of the most celebrated yet troubled artists in the art world.
 Regarded as a significant and influential artist of the modernism era, Munch was an important part of the Symbolist movement and worked to pioneer the development of expressionist painting.
 His most notable artwork ever made, which is considered to be one of the most well-known paintings in the world, is The Scream (1893).
 Other works include The Sick Child (1885 – 1886) and Madonna (1894 – 1895).

 The Scream (1893) by Edvard Munch; Edvard Munch, Public domain, via Wikimedia Commons

-Munch was greatly influenced by the styles of Impressionism and Post-impressionism, as well as the artworks of Vincent van Gogh, Claude Monet, and Paul Gaugin.
+Munch was greatly influenced by the styles of Impressionism and Post-impressionism, as well as the art of Vincent van Gogh, Claude Monet, and Paul Gaugin.
 His incredibly lengthy career spanned nearly 60 years, with Munch focusing obsessively on themes relating to human integrity and virtue.
-Due to this, he explored the issues of persistent illness, sexual freedom, and religious aspiration in the numerous artworks he produced.
+Due to this, he explored the issues of persistent illness, sexual freedom, and religious aspiration in the numerous paintings he produced.